shehryarkhattak001/To-Do-List-App/frontend/README.md

 - Clicking **All** shows all todos.
 - Clicking **Completed** shows only completed ones.
 - Clicking **Pending** shows only pending tasks.

+### 11. Managing State in App.jsx and Form.jsx

+- Making state using state uplifting to pass the function in form.jsx